zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 You cannot tune into a version of Reality-A where you have not yet departed, because:
 - That version does not have a distinct signature
-- It is not a separate reality—it is a *segment* of the same reality
+- It is not a separate reality, it is a *segment* of the same reality
 - The segment without your departure would be a different address entirely

 ### 3.3 The Only Valid Return